bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "... and the potassium nitrate you just collected, along with the sulfur, are what do most of the job.
 We just need to mix it with some charcoal, and we could start make fireworks our self."

-"Are we ta' make fireworks for the twins?" his master followed, confused but also a bit judging.
+"Are we to make fireworks for the twins?" his master followed, confused but also a bit judging.

 "No, I ehh..."
 Adrex started, as he gathered his thoughts.
 "I went up to the twins, they were upset because of some feedback from a customer, and had started fixing the issue.